learn-co-curriculum/curriculum-team/qa-review.md

     - Use the box to search for the reviewer's name or email address.
 If the reviewer is a Flatiron School employee, clicking on their name should bring up the correct email address for them.
 3. Publish updated lessons to the QA-curriculum track.
 4. Email reviewers to inform them that they have new content to review.

-- need to understand the propagation of cannonical to students
-- big no-nos while work is in progress:
-	- changing cannonical master, changing solution, making a branch that is not prefaced with WIP, don't change repo names on Github
-	- use the test track if it's appropriate for the work, make sure to follow dev workflow
-- check out WIP branch (explain)
-- publish lessons to QA-curriculum track and batch (qa-review)
-- email reviewers with instructions on how to change their track in learn

-QA Process: minor changes with outside reviewers